nathanialf/hexagon/README.md

 To do:
 <ul>
-  <li>Add anti-aliasing to config file
+  <li>Make checkboxes work
-  <li>Add a statistics menu
+  <li>Make Statistics Menu work
-  <li>Generate a smaller hexaagon map on load to display in the map menu
+  <li>Generate a smaller hexagon map on load to display in the map menu
   <li>Fix squished hexagon bug
 </ul>